Breast Augmentation FAQ

-BOTTOM LINE: I prefer silicone but use saline if the patient desires.
+BOTTOM LINE: I prefer silicone but use saline if that is what the patient desires.

-Before the introduction of the modern silicone implant, most implants used were round.
-Anatomical, or teardrop-shaped, implants are now becoming increasingly popular and are available in an incredible assortment of sizes and shapes to match any woman’s body type.
+Before the introduction of the modern silicone implant, most implants were round.
+Anatomical teardrop-shaped implants have become increasingly popular and are available in an incredible assortment of sizes and shapes to match any woman’s body type.

 Basically, we speak of implants in terms of the cc’s, or volume, they hold.
 Round implants have the same height and width but vary in profile.
 The profile is the measure of the implant from front to back, or how much it sticks out from your chest.
 Commonly used terms to describe an implant’s profile are moderate, moderate plus, high, and ultra high.
 Choosing which implant to use can take longer than the surgery itself, but this is the most important step of the process.

 Patients also now have the option of choosing shaped silicone implants.
 They come in almost every conceivable combination of height, width, and projection to provide women with “custom” implants.
-They come in every combination of width, height, and projection and are made of a more viscous gel that is referred to as “form-stable” to help implants hold their shape.
+They contain a viscous, form-stable gel that helps the implants look and feel like authentic breast tissue while keeping their shape.
 These implants can provide amazing results, but they come at an increased cost.
 For women who have thin tissue, mild sagging, or want the most natural look, this is often money well spent.